ananthbh/What-s-There-/README.md

 # Whats There?

-What's There? is an iOS Application which detects objects realtime from your iPhone camera.
+What's There? is an iOS Application which detects objects realtime from your iPhone camere using Machine Learning